mhinz/vim-galore/README.md

 Prior, in X10, [cut
 buffers](http://www.x.org/releases/X11R7.7/doc/xorg-docs/icccm/icccm.html#Peer_to_Peer_Communication_by_Means_of_Cut_Buffers)
-were introduced that kind of worked like a _clipboard_ as in copied text was actually held by X and it was accessible by all ofter applications.
+were introduced that kind of worked like a _clipboard_ as in copied text was actually held by X and it was accessible by all other applications.
 This mechanism still exists in X, but its use is deprecated now and most software doesn't use it anymore.